|

 word.
 Considering college was just

-is why I had gotten my grocery job two years
+is why I had gotten my grocery store job two years

 ago.

-I did not know that state tuition at UT was
+I was unaware that state tuition at UT was

 dramatically lower than private college